Dr Rhyd Lewis

 Program committee member for The International Metaheuristics Conference.

-This section contains some resources concerned with my research on grouping problems, particulary graph colouring and bin packing problems.
 A good resource of benchmark problem instances for the one-dimensional bin packing problem can be found here in the problem repository of Scholl and Klein.
 The "uniform" and "triplet" bin packing instances of Falkenauer can also be found here and are stored on the Operational Research Library of Beasley.
 Note that these latter instances contain information regarding the minimum number of bins required in optimal solutions, but in a small number of the "uniform" instances, the stated optima are incorrect and will need to be changed manually before use.
 The correct optima for these instances were determined by I. Gent (Gent, I. (1998) 'Heuristic Solution of Open Bin Packing Problems'.
-Journal of Heuristics, 3(4), pp. 299-304) and are specified within this publication.)
+Journal of Heuristics, 3(4), pp. 299-304) and are specified within this publication.

-As you will see from my publications list, some of my work has concerned the use of metaheuristics to help solve sudoku puzzles.
-If you want to download the c++ code used for the experiments described in "Lewis, R. (2007).
-'Metaheuristics can Solve Sudoku Puzzles' Journal of Heuristics, vol. 13 (4), pp 387-401", it can be downloaded here as a .zip file.
-The c++ code for the random sudoku problem instance generator used in this research can be downloaded here.
+Some of my work has concerned the use of metaheuristics to help solve sudoku puzzles.
+The c++ code used for experiments described in "Lewis, R. (2007).
+'Metaheuristics can Solve Sudoku Puzzles' Journal of Heuristics, vol. 13 (4), pp 387-401", can be downloaded here.
+Code for the random sudoku problem instance generator used in this research can be downloaded here.

 Regarding Sudoku, here is a very useful Sudoku to Graph Coloring Converter.
 This program reads in a single sudoku problem (from a text file) and converts it into the equivalent graph coloring problem.
 The output file appears in the DIMACS format which can then be used as the input file for your favourite graph coloring algorithm.
 If a solution using the correct number of colours is found, this can then be easily converted back into the Sudoku representation, giving a valid solution to the original problem.